 Julie Kim is a founding trustee of AAPI Montclair and the current Chair of the Board.
 She is a second-generation Korean American with a passion for building community.
 As co-chair of the Events committee, she has helped organize big-tent cultural celebrations including Light Up Montclair (Diwali), Lunar New Year, Color Run, and Lantern Festival, which have attracted thousands of people from the wider community.
 Julie is a realtor at Sotheby's International Realty and has previously worked in a professional capacity for international human rights organization Doctors of the World, working with doctors and mental health professionals to aid political refugees who were tortured.
 A mother of two, she has been an active volunteer in her children's schools.

 Amber Reed has worked to advance equity in public education through research, policy, and data analysis for over a decade, after beginning her career in publishing and finance.
 Amber is a Korean American adoptee, writer, and mother of two school-aged children.
 She graduated summa cum laude from Columbia University with a BA in English literature and holds an MFA in Playwriting from Brooklyn College.
-She is proud to serve on the Episcopal Diocese of Newark’s Racial Justice and Healing Commission and the New Jersey AAPI Commission.
+She is proud to serve on the Episcopal Diocese of Newark’s Racial Justice and Healing Commission and as Vice Chair of the New Jersey AAPI Commission.

 Danielle Iwata is a cultural consultant and nonprofit administrator working towards social impact and community transformation.
 She has served on advisory committees, grant panels and mentor cohorts for various arts organizations in the tri-state area.
 Danielle holds a BA from Colgate University and unaccreditedly continues her education through facilitating spaces for visioning and healing, deepening connections with her community, and reading the works of adrienne maree brown.